Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects: Setting, estimands, and PI-based identification

 We will refer to the observed data functionals in Proposition \ref{thm:pi-id:tau.0c} that identify $\mu_{0c}(X)$ and $\tau_{0c}$ as $\mu_{0c}^\text{PI}(X)$ and $\tau_{0c}^\text{PI}$, and the corresponding result for $\Delta_c$ (i.e., $\tau_{1c}-\tau_{0c}^\text{PI}$) as $\Delta_c^\text{PI}$.

-\begin{remark} A3 involves $Y_0$ but not $Y_1$. \cite{Feller2017} call this assumption \textit{weak} PI to differentiate it from a different assumption (\textit{strong} PI) that involves both potential outcomes, $C\independent Y_z\mid X$ for $z=0,1$.
+\begin{remark}[Sufficient PI version] A3 involves $Y_0$ but not $Y_1$.
+Feller et al. (2017)\cite{Feller2017} call this assumption \textit{weak} PI to differentiate it from a different assumption (\textit{strong} PI) that involves both potential outcomes, $C\independent Y_z\mid X$ for $z=0,1$.
 While these labels suggest a difference in degree, these assumptions are qualitatively different.
-Strong PI implies that conditional on $X$, the average causal effect is constant across principal strata, which is generally not desired \citep{Feller2017}.
+Strong PI implies that conditional on $X$, the average causal effect is constant across principal strata, which is generally not desired \cite{Feller2017}.
 As A3 is sufficient (and strong PI is unnecessary), we simply refer to A3 as PI. \end{remark}

 PI is untestable.
 The sensitivity analyses in Sections \ref{sec:ratio-params} and \ref{sec:diff-param} will each replace PI with an alternative assumption (\textit{sensitivity assumption}) indexed by a \textit{sensitivity parameter} representing deviation from PI.
 Such an assumption obtains alternative identification results for $\mu_{0c}(X)$ and $\Delta_c$.
 The sensitivity analysis then shows, for a plausible range of the sensitivity parameter, how effect estimates depart from those obtained in a PI-based analysis.